Info for high schools (ages 11 to 16)

 - Gain consent – we’ll ask you to gain parental consent to support our storytelling activities – for example, consent for taking photographs and making video clips with some of your young participants.
-(This is essential for the pilot schools).

 - Leadership support – please confirm that your senior leadership team supports your expression of interest.

 - Invite councillors in – we’d like you to invite local councillors into your school as part of your activities (we’ll help with this).